How to Import a CSV in MySQL

 database icon

-Get started with PopSQL and MySQL in minutes
+Get more done, together, with PopSQL and MySQL